ogoudey/UnityGenPlayground/README.md

 </div>

 ## Install

-Clone this repository
+First, open up a terminal/command prompt, then clone this repository:
 ```
 git clone https://github.com/ogoudey/AcroGen.git
 ```
 ### Install Asset Project (Unity Project)
-The install script will automatically clone the Asset Project of your choice, and set up the Python environment.
+This will automatically clone the Asset Project of your choice, and set up the Python environment.
 ```
-./install_asset_project.sh <asset project repo name>
+./install.sh <asset project repo name>
 # or, Windows
 .\install.ps1 <asset project repo name>
 ```
 The Asset Project specifies the assets that will be used to generate with. [`acrophobia_v1`](https://github.com/ogoudey/acrophobia_v1) is recommended.

 The Asset Project will be installed as `Resources/Asset Projects/X`.
 Open this folder as a new Unity Project.
+The menu should be at the top of the Unity Editor.

 ## VR Setup